RunningChen/UprightRL/README.md

 ## Usage

 All codes are tested on Ubuntu 18.04 and Windows 10.

+Before you run the following scripts, please prepare the dataset you required (introduced below)
 ### Training
 ```
 ./scripts/train.sh